rust-lang/rust-forge/src/libs/maintaining-std.md

 ### When is an RFC needed?

-New unstable features don’t need an RFC before they can be merged.
-They do need one before they can be stabilized.
-New impls for already stable traits don't need an RFC.
-If a new unstable feature is large or has a lot of design space to explore then you might want to block merging it on an RFC.
+New unstable features don't need an RFC before they can be merged.
+If the feature is small, and the design space is straightforward, stabilizing it usually only requires the feature to go through FCP.
+Sometimes however, Libs may ask for an RFC before stabilizing.

 ### Is there any `unsafe`?

 Unsafe code blocks in the standard library need a comment explaining why they're [ok](https://doc.rust-lang.org/nomicon).
 There's a `tidy` lint that checks this.
 The unsafe code also needs to actually be ok.

 The rules around what's sound and what's not can be subtle.
-See the [Unsafe Code Guidelines WG] for current thinking, and consider pinging `@rust-lang/libs` and/or somebody from the WG if you're in any doubt.
+See the [Unsafe Code Guidelines WG] for current thinking, and consider pinging `@rust-lang/libs`, `@rust-lang/lang`, and/or somebody from the WG if you're in any doubt.
+We love debating the soundness of unsafe code, and the more eyes on it the better.

 ### Is that `#[inline]` right?